 - Monitor local media to stay informed of the situation.

-- Follow the advice of local authorities, including public health advice and lockdown or shelter-in-place guidance.
+- Follow the advice of local authorities, including public health advice, such as wearing a face covering in public, and lockdown or shelter-in-place guidance.

 - Keep important documents in a safe, but easy to access, place.

-- Make sure you have enough money, medication, food and water in case you need to extend your stay or are unable to leave your home or accommodations due to movement restrictions.
+- Make sure you have enough money, medication, food and water in case you can't leave your home or accommodations due to movement restrictions.

 - Make sure you have a local SIM card and charger for your mobile phone.

-- Check the Government of Canada's Coronavirus disease (COVID-19): Travel advice and follow the recommended health precautions.
+- Visit the Government of Canada's Coronavirus disease (COVID-19): Travel restrictions, exemptions and advice page and follow the recommended health precautions.